 Photo by: Melissa Moore

 My kids and I stayed in a Queen Family room in the Main Lodge Hotel during our four-night stay at Seven Springs; the room had two queen beds in separate “rooms” separated by a bathroom area in between.
 This is likely the best choice for a family with young children staying in suite.
 The hotel is definitely the center of the action at the resort; we could walk to several dining and entertainment options in less than ten minutes without ever going outside into the snowstorm.
-However, the hallways were quite noisy especially on the weekend, and a lot of that noise found its way into our room.
 The location of our room was especially convenient on mornings when the kids needed to be at ski school by 8:30AM; we could leave our room at 7:30AM, eat breakfast at the buffet, and walk out to the bottom of the slopes where the ski school is located with time to spare.

 There are other lodging options including ski-in, ski-out condos at the top of the mountain.
-For families that have their own gear and want to save money on food, the condos would likely be a good choice.
+For families that have their own gear and want to save money on food, the condos would likely be a good choice for a winter Pennsylvania vacation.
 There is an efficient shuttle system that connects the Main Lodge with the condos, cabins, and cottages around the entire Seven Springs property.

-Read reviews of Seven Springs Resort from other parents who have been there.
+Read reviews of Seven Springs Mountain Resort from other parents who have been there.

 Photo by: Melissa Moore

-My experience driving in Buffalo’s legendary lake-effect snow certainly served me well on our drive up to Seven Springs Mountain Resort in the wake of a blizzard; however, if I had been smart enough to leave home about two hours earlier, I would have had to drive through very little snow at all.
-Unfortunately, Google Maps did not serve me well in navigating my way from Somerset up to Seven Springs.
-Based on my rural snowstorm driving experience, I knew it was best to get myself turned around and headed back towards Somerset in my AWD Toyota Highlander when I noted that there were no other vehicles headed the same direction that I was going and the road was becoming increasingly hilly thus difficult to safely drive in the snow.
+My experience driving in Buffalo’s legendary lake-effect snow certainly served me well on our drive up to Seven Springs Resort in the wake of a blizzard; however, if I had been smart enough to leave home about two hours earlier, I would have had to drive through very little snow at all.
+Unfortunately, Google Maps did not serve me well in navigating my way from Somerset up to Seven Springs Resort.
+Based on my rural snowstorm driving experience, I knew it was best to get myself turned around and headed back towards Somerset in my AWD Toyota Highlander when I noted that there were no other vehicles headed the same direction that I was going.
 A few pieces of advice: go early, know where you’re going, and safely turn around and go back towards town if you’re alone on the road.

 Also be prepared when you arrive at the resort that there might be some food and staff shortages at the resort during a major snowstorm.
-The food shortages weren’t bad in our experience, but other travelers told stories of food shortages that significantly effected their trip.
 The worst we experienced was that there was no 2% milk for my son to drink at breakfast one morning.
 The staff shortages mainly caused delays in being seated and served in the restaurants, and we had the same waitress for several meals in a row because she had stayed at the resort rather than going home.
-Honestly, the Seven Springs Lodge was the most convenient and welcoming place that we could have chosen to ride out such a large blizzard.
+Honestly, the Seven Springs Lodge was the most convenient and welcoming place that we could have chosen to ride out such a large blizzard on a Pennsylvania vacation.
 We were able to eat our meals, sleep in our room, go swimming, and so much more without ever going outdoors.

 - Tiny Tot’s Ski School is offered in half day (8:15-12:15) and full day (8:15- 2:15) options, and must be reserved in advance.
 Children are required to bring goggles and a neck warmer.
 Reservations are recommended for adult Snowsports School.
 But, it was my experience that there were plenty of snow pros (instructors) available, and the lesson start times were flexible.

-- In inclement weather, call the Snow Tubing Hill for conditions.
+- In inclement weather, call the Seven Springs Tubing Hill for conditions.
 I found them very helpful in accurately describing the conditions at the hill.

 - While there are lots of offerings available up at the sporting clays including Snowshoeing and Snowmobiling, I found them prone to closure during the week.
 If there is an activity that you want to do, try to fit it in on the weekend or call ahead.
 If you have your own snowshoes, look for trails coming off the road up by the condos.